fizza-naqvi07/fizza-naqvi07/README.md

 - 👋 Hi, I’m @fizza-naqvi07
 - 👀 I’m interested in ... reading
 - 🌱 I’m currently learning ...
-C language
+C++ language
 - 💞️ I’m looking to collaborate on ...my projects
 - 📫 How to reach me ... naqvifizza1105@gmail.com
 - 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ...i like cooking

 <!---
 fizza-naqvi07/fizza-naqvi07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.